Home » Resources » Superheroes among Us: A Community College Month Salute

 the applause and the capes they deserve, perhaps now more than ever.

-Community college students, faculty, and graduates are on the front lines battling the COVID-19 pandemic.
-Community colleges are also at the heart of local responsiveness, donating laptops, medical equipment, facilities, and more.
+Community college students, faculty, and grads are on the front lines fighting COVID-19.
+Community colleges are also at the heart of local responses, donating laptops, medical equipment, facilities, and more.

 New Jersey’s Middlesex County College, which donated personal protective equipment (PPE) from its nursing programs to Raritan Bay Medical Center and from its dental hygiene program to the Middlesex County Office of Emergency Management.